-If word clouds for the deck and engine departments are compared with clouds generated for maritime law, ships' technology and economic environment, it is quite clear that there are no significant similarities.
-There is certain similarity between the deck and engine word cloud and the one calculated for ship's technology.
-Contrary to this, similarity between the word clouds calculated for deck and engine positions is quite modest (except for the most basic terms like "ship" and "vessel"), indicating clearly a very low representation of these subjects in the STCW competencies.
+Suppose word clouds for the deck and engine departments are compared with clouds generated for maritime law, ships' technology and economic environment.
+In that case, it is pretty clear that there are no significant similarities.
+There is a certain similarity between the deck and engine word cloud and the one calculated for ship's technology.
+Contrary to this, the similarity between the word clouds calculated for deck and engine positions is relatively modest (except for the most basic terms like "ship" and "vessel"), indicating a sparse representation of these subjects in the STCW competencies.